 Practice the plan

 - Practice earthquake, fire drills and neighborhood evacuation routes twice a year.
-One way to remember is to practice the drills when you change your clocks. - Identify responsibilities for each member of your household and how you will work together as a team.
-Practice as many elements of your plan as possible.
+One way to remember is to practice the drills when you change your clocks. - Make it fun for kids by having a picnic with your emergency supplies.